“Habit is habit, and not to be flung out of the window by anyone, but coaxed downstairs, a step at a time.” – Mark Twain

 The shopping cart was invented in 1937 by Sylvan Goldman.
 Mr. Goldman owned a supermarket chain and he was looking to increase sales by making it easier for customers to carry more groceries up to the cash registers.

-Keep in mind, the shoppers weren’t being asked to check out what it felt like to stick their fingers into a meat grinder.
-What we have here is an example of how easily threatened SPAE addicts are and why most people grow increasingly resistant, defensive, offensive, and even violent when the perceived threat level shoots from benign to overwhelming.
+Keep in mind, they weren’t being asked to check out what it felt like to stick their fingers into a meat grinder.
+What we have here is an example of how easily threatened some addicts are and why most people grow increasingly resistant, defensive, offensive, and even violent when the perceived threat level shoots from benign to overwhelming.

-The men and women’s irrational avoidance behavior provides an important insight into a dopamine-induced fear that continues to help primates but harms our species.
+The shoppers’ irrational avoidance behavior provides an important insight into a dopamine-induced fear that continues to help primates but harms our species.
 For example, chimpanzees don’t float and can’t swim, yet few of them drown because their need for peer-approval and esteem keeps them from wading into bodies of water that they see their peers avoiding.
-This same monkey-see-monkey-no-do trait hurts Homo sapiens by keeping the masses suspicious, paranoid, and unreasonably opposed to anything that they think their peers might oppose — it doesn’t matter if the breakthrough is as harmless as Sylvan Goldman’s folding basket carrier (Exhibit A), as eye-opening as Galileo Galilei’s telescope (Exhibit B), or as mind-boggling as the information contained in our report (Exhibit C).
+This same monkey-see-monkey-no-do trait hurts Homo sapiens by keeping the masses suspicious, paranoid, and unreasonably opposed to anything that they think their peers might oppose — it doesn’t matter if the breakthrough is as harmless as Sylvan Goldman’s folding basket carrier (Exhibit A), as eye-opening as Galileo Galilei’s telescope (Exhibit B), or as mind-boggling as the information contained on this site.

 Goldman’s ingenuity paid off.
 On a business level his invention dramatically increased sales.
 As a bonus, selling the carts to other markets made him a multimillionaire.
 On a psychological level, his monkey-see-monkey-do approach helped customers work through their irrational fears.
 On a utilitarian level, the carts made shopping more pleasurable.
 On a dopamine level, improving the shopping experience increased the customers’ dopamine flow which improved profits and boosted Sylvan Goldman’s dopamine flow.